gmf05/nba/README.md

 Scripts for the collection and analysis of NBA box score & play-by-play data.

-Data collection and formatting is divided into four Python scripts:
+Data collection and output is divided into four Python scripts:

 1. nbagames.py : Given a range of dates & season code (e.g. 00214 = 2014-15 regular season), formulates a text list of all NBA games in the range